-I am an Ashoka Globalizer and speak internationally on the topics of empathy, child wellbeing and resilience, child protection and violence reduction.
+I'm a graduate of the Ashoka Globalizer program and speak internationally on the topics of empathy, child wellbeing and resilience, child protection and violence reduction.
 I have consulted on policy with governments and international NGOs such as the World Health Organization.

 Scientists have proven that abuse during a child's formative years affects the formation of the brain and has a lifetime impact on a child's learning, behavior, and health.
 However, child development research indicates that teaching children to be compassionate and caring–and how to recognize and manage their own emotions at an early age–can mitigate the impact of violence.
 Mary's program grasps that potential for recovery from the effects of childhood trauma and is able to reduce the frequency of aggressive, antisocial behavior.